aatifbangash/Eloquent-ORM/README.md

 ```
 And also copy the `orm.blade.php` file into your project `resources/views/` directory.
 You can query through Eloquent ORM and the DB facade as well.

 Access the following url `http://localhost:8000/orm` in the browser to access the Eloquent query editor.
+The default passcode is `admin`

 **FYI:** Currently, it is not recommended for PROD applications.